UdaikaranSingh/recordLinkage/reports/final_report.md

 In practical terms, this means that if two nodes are presented within a similar context, then the output of the embedder, $f(n)$ should produce similar embeddings.
 Though this method was originally built for word embedding, where the sentences are treated as the context for the words, the same framework can be extended to graphs by representing paths as stand-ins for a sentences.

-A flaw, however, is that there is no natural understanding of the what consitutes a reliable sample of paths within a graph.
-The node2vec arhictecture answers this issue with the idea of a parameterized random walk.
+A flaw, however, is that there is no natural understanding of the what constitutes a reliable sample of paths within a graph.
+The node2vec architecture answers this issue with the idea of a parameterized random walk.
 This is essentially a method for sampling a path by creating a probability distribution parameterized by p (controlling the likelihood of returning to previous node), and q (controlling of how far to move away from current node)

 ![Sampling Distribution](./images/node2vec_prob_dist.png){ width=40%}